Curtis Harrington: Horror films

-Later films
+Later works

-Harrington had a cameo in Orson Welles's unfinished The Other Side of the Wind (1970–1976).
+Harrington had a cameo in Orson Welles's long-unfinished The Other Side of the Wind.
 Throughout the 1970s and 1980s, Harrington directed episodes of television series such as Baretta, Dynasty, Wonder Woman, The Twilight Zone and Charlie's Angels.

-Harrington's final film, the short Usher, is a remake of Fall of the House of Usher, an unreleased film he did while in high school.
-He cast of Nikolas and Zeena Schreck in his updated version of Edgar Allan Poe's "The Fall of the House of Usher".
+Harrington's final film, the short Usher, is a remake of his earlier Fall of the House of Usher.
+He cast Nikolas and Zeena Schreck in his updated version of Edgar Allan Poe's story.
 Financing of the film was partly accomplished through the Shrecks' brokering of the sale of Harrington's signed copy of Crowley's The Book of Thoth.

 The Academy Film Archive has preserved several of Curtis Harrington's films, including Night Tide, On the Edge, and Picnic.

 Personal life

 Harrington was homosexual.
 He wrote in his autobiography that he had his first sexual experience with another male (a football player) in high school.

 Death

-Harrington died on May 6, 2007 of complications from a stroke he suffered in 2005.
+Curtis Harrington died on May 6, 2007, aged 80, of complications from a stroke he suffered two years earlier.
 His remains are interred in the Cathedral Mausoleum at the Hollywood Forever Cemetery.

 House of Harrington, a short documentary about the director's life, was released in 2008.
 It was directed by Jeffrey Schwarz and Tyler Hubby and filmed several years before Harrington's death.
 It includes footage of his high school film Fall of the House of Usher.

-Curtis Harrington's memoir Nice Guys Don't Work in Hollywood was published in 2013 by Drag City.
+Harrington's memoir Nice Guys Don't Work in Hollywood was published in 2013 by Drag City.